Please visit our online dancewear store for all of your dancewear needs!

 A dress code helps ensure that a teacher will be able to see a dancer’s alignment and positioning.
 The teacher needs to be able to see a dancer's body for safety and proper training.
-Additionally, pink or flesh-colored tights will make the lines of the legs more visible.
+Additionally, pink or flesh-colored tights make the lines of the legs more visible.
 Dress codes also foster discipline and help with overall focus and energy.
 By "dressing the part," dancers feel like dancers.
 Dress codes can also create unity among the dancers and go a long way in minimizing distractions as well as help give classes a unified look.
 Please label all items, especially shoes, with dancer’s full name.

 Pointe Dress Code: The “Ballet Base” and pointe shoes (must first obtain a physical and hand in a doctor's note to Synergy Dance Co.).

-Jazz Dress Code: The “Jazz Base” is a leotard, tights, and tan jazz shoes.
+Jazz Dress Code: The “Jazz Base” is a leotard, tights, and dark tan jazz shoes.
 Hair should be worn up and securely fastened.
 Optional items such as dance sweaters, dance shorts, or dance pants are allowed at the discretion of the teacher.
 It is important to make sure the student wears the "Jazz Base" so that if optional dancewear items are requested to be taken off (so that the teacher may properly instruct the dancer's technical alignments), the student will be comfortable, prepared, and ready to participate.

 Tap Dress Code: The “Tap Base” is a leotard, tights, and black tap shoes.
 Students may wear optional dance sweaters, dance shorts, or dance pants over their tap base.